All Episodes

 28% said we should just completely withdraw troops.

-Let me refrain from the they're just ignorant.
+Let me refrain from that.

 These people are just ignorant.